slowernews/wisdom-tldr/README.md

 Give the first step but then [mirror](#on-mirroring) the other side's behavior.

-> *'Forget those who forget you.'*

-> *'The people that want to stay in your life, will always find a way.'*
+> *'Forget those who forget you.
+The people that want to stay in your life, will always find a way.'*

 > *'Never love anyone that treats you like you're ordinary.'*